online6731/n8n-store/simple-memory.md

-You consider your options for the brief window.
-While starting the analysis early is tempting, ensuring your workspace, both physical and digital, is primed for deep work will likely pay dividends.

-You decide to take a moment to **organize your digital files**.
-You create a new, clearly labeled folder on your shared drive: "Project Phoenix - Q3 Sales Projections Analysis."
-Within it, you nest subfolders for "Raw Data," "Cleaned Data," "Visualizations," and "Draft Findings."
-You then drag the relevant Q3 sales data and yesterday's data cleansing log into their respective new homes.
-It's a small act, but it brings a sense of calm and order, setting you up for focused work.

-As you finish this quick organizational task, the digital clock on your monitor shows **9:25 AM**.
-You've got a solid half-hour before the official 10:00 AM start time for data analysis, and your digital workspace is now perfectly prepared.
+You decide that context is key.
+Before diving into the raw Q3 data, understanding the preceding quarter's performance will provide invaluable insights.

+You open the 'Project Phoenix - Q2 Sales Projections' report.
+You quickly scan the executive summary, noting the key growth areas, any unexpected dips, and the overall trends identified in the previous quarter.
+You pay particular attention to the commentary on market conditions or specific client initiatives that impacted Q2.
+This brief review helps to frame your expectations for Q3, providing a benchmark against which to measure the new data.
+You're not just looking at numbers; you're looking at them in relation to the past, ready to spot continuation or deviation.

+As you close the Q2 report, the digital clock on your monitor shows **9:50 AM**.
+You feel well-prepared, with both your digital files organized and historical context fresh in your mind.
+The hum of the office has settled into a productive rhythm.

-What will you do with the remaining time before you deep-dive into the Q3 sales projections?
+What will you do in these final ten minutes before the official 10:00 AM start of your data analysis?

-1.  **Start the data analysis now:** Get a significant head start on identifying trends.
+1.  **Begin loading Q3 data into Tableau:** Get a head start on the technical setup.
-2.  **Grab a coffee:** The caffeine might be beneficial for intense analytical work.
+2.  **Take a quick stretch break:** Prepare physically for focused work.
-3.  **Quickly check your personal messages:** A brief mental break before focused work.
-4.  **Review previous Q2 sales projections:** Gain context and identify patterns from the last quarter.

-You can select 1, 2, 3, 4, or type your own course of action.
+3.  **Mentally outline your analysis plan:** Structure your approach to the Q3 data.
+4.  **Check for any new urgent emails:** A final scan before deep work.